Ovarian Cancer Institute

 The Ovarian Cancer Institute is an innovative collaboration of noted gynecologic oncologist Benedict B. Benigno, M.D., and internationally recognized scientist John McDonald, Ph.D., Director of the Integrated Cancer Research Center at the Georgia Institute of Technology.
 Because of this partnership, samples have been transfered from Dr. Benigno's operating room to Dr. McDonald's laboratory and over 2,000 ovarian cancer samples are now preserved, one of the largest sample banks and most extensive patient history database in the world.

 OCI not only partners with the laboratory to provide pristine patient samples, but also strives to 100% support the laboratory financially each year.

-Often called a renegade, Dr. McDonald takes an "outside the box approach" to his work.
+Dr. McDonald necessarily takes an "outside the box approach" because OCI is not a huge cancer research organization housed in a major hospital.
 He integrates engineering, nanotechnology, medicine, computer science and chemistry to conduct his successful research.
 The Ovarian Cancer Institute funds this integrated systems approach to ovarian cancer research which only the Georgia Institute of Technology can provide.

 The laboratory supported by OCI focuses on 3 major projects: